R2aper/flight_sim/simulations/vertical_fall/README.md

 ### Building and Running

-1. Navigate to the `problems/vertical_fall` directory.
+1. Compile the executables:

-2. Set up the build using Meson.
-You'll need to tell it where to find the `librocket` dependency.
     ```bash
-    meson setup build -Dlibrocket_path=$(pwd)/../../lib/build
-    ```

-3. Compile the executables:
-    ```bash
     ninja -C build
     ```

-4. Run the hoverslam simulation:
+2. Run the hoverslam/pid simulation:
     ```bash
     ./build/hoverslam --log
+    ./build/pid --log
     ```
-    This will run the simulation and create a `hoverslam_sim.csv` file with the flight data.
+    This will run the simulation and create a `csv` file with the flight data.

-5. (Optional) Visualize the results using the provided Python script.
+3. (Optional) Visualize the results using the provided Python script.
 You will need `matplotlib` and `pandas`.
     ```bash
     pip install matplotlib pandas
     python3 stats.py hoverslam_sim.csv
+    python3 stats.py pid_sim.c
     ```

-    This will generate a `hoverslam_sim.png` image with plots of the flight data and print a summary to the console.
+    This will generate a `.png` image with plots of the flight data and print a summary to the console.